 - Front page of DLA/PIP letter

-- Valid access card showing that your are a +1 – https://www.accesscard.org.uk/
+- Valid access card showing that you are a plus one – https://www.accesscard.org.uk/

 - Deaf or blind registration

 All documentation must be dated in the last 12 months or have an indefinite PIP award within the last three year.

 We recognise that the evidence above is not definitive.
 If you do not have any of the above but wish to apply for access facilities at Wilderness, you can do so via the Application Form (in the additional comments section) or by emailing email@example.com to discuss your situation further before booking.

 This campsite is exclusively for deaf and disabled guests.
 It is the closest to the arena with a dedicated blue-badge parking area which is free of charge to registered guests.

 The campsite benefits from a hard road entrance making wheelchair access easier.